 Frequently Asked Questions

 We can take a step back when a child struggles to memorize letter names.
 Begin talking about the letters you notice in your environment and invite your child to play with the letters in their name.
-Take learning letters slow to honor your child’s pace.
+Take learning letters slowly to honor your child’s pace.
 Meet your child at the stage they are by identifying a few letters at a time.
 Add more letters as your child develops.

 There are so many different ways to teach our children how to learn their letters and numbers.
 Some wonderful ideas here.